zinct/jobpilot/README.md

    dfx deploy
   ```

-  ⚠️ Note: AI-powered resume analysis will not work on local deployments.
+  ⚠️ Note: AI-powered resume analysis and AI Career Assistant will not work on local deployments.
 To use this feature, deploy to the Playground.

 - Deploy on Playground
   ```sh